One of the most misunderstood ideas about canoeing: The paddler in the stern has to keep switching sides to steer properly.

 Turn your wrist to make a J

 This is the key: At the end of your stroke, turn your wrist on your near-hand (the one by the blade) outward, so the paddle blade makes an imaginary J away from the canoe.
+At the same time, turn your off hand that's on the grip with it.
 This will pull the front tip of your boat back in line and keep it moving straight.

 How often will you use the J-stroke?